SergeiBorzov/fbm-gen/README.md

 FBM-Gen
 =======
 fbm-gen is a simple fractal brownian motion terrain generator.
-It is a university project for course PV097 at Masaryk University
+It is a project for course PV097 at Masaryk University

 Author
 ------